 The Christian religion was a focus of life for both whites and blacks.
 For African Americans the comfort of the next life was the route from personal salvation to group deliverance.
 Faith and religious rhetoric were central to the civil rights movement.
-Martin Luther King Sr., the father of the more famous son, wrote that words for racial reconciliation "were spiritual, not political . . .
+Martin Luther King Sr., the father of the more famous son, wrote that words for racial reconciliation "were spiritual, not political....
 I told folks that I never believed in political action that did not come out of a set of ethics, a sense of fair play, a high regard for the humanity and rights of all people."
 Jimmy Carter, a Southerner converted to racial equality, echoed this sentiment when he discussed a "second conversion" after losing his first race for governor.
 "I formed a much more intimate relationship with Christ, and, since then, I've had just about a new life."
 Though whites and blacks worship separately, the same religious sentiment guides their reconciliation behavior.

-Regardless of political subculture values, political parties exist to accommodate division, conflict, and opposition within the body politic.
+Regardless of political subculture values, political parties existed to accommodate division, conflict, and opposition within the body politic.
 In the South this function was mitigated by one-party politics.
 Before the Civil War the South had two active political parties, the Democrats and the Whigs.
 War and Reconstruction led to domination by a single political party, the Democrats.
 Political participation was modest when it was restricted to just one party.
-A more liberal stance by the national Democratic Party, the Voting Rights Act of 1965, and economic development, all altered the social fabric of the South and changed the participation and allegiance of voters in every southern state.
+A more liberal stance by the national Democratic Party, the Voting Rights Act of 1965, and economic development all altered the social fabric of the South and changed the participation and allegiance of voters in every southern state.

-When Jimmy Carter took the oath of office as president in 1977, the fabled southern landscape remained one-party Democratic even though it was as lacquered with plastic, Styrofoam, and processed fast food as the rest of the country.
-The expanded social base for politics and elections in the region gradually came to reflect a political struggle between traditional conservatives with their states' rights proponents, more moderate forces composed of voters who moved to the region, and black voters who embrace an activist role for the federal government.
+When Jimmy Carter took the oath of office as president in 1977, the fabled southern landscape remained one-party Democratic even though it was as lacquered with plastic, styrofoam, and processed fast food as the rest of the country.
+The expanded social base for politics and elections in the region gradually came to reflect a political struggle between traditional conservatives with their states' rights arguments, fear of the national government, more moderate forces composed of voters who moved to the region, and black voters who embraced an activist role for the federal government.
 The latter group saw states' rights rhetoric as a mask for discrimination and racism.

-The political subculture research has suggested that citizens can acquire new social attitudes and values and then mobilize their interests in a new way (political socialization) to form coalitions and make demands on the political system (political aggregation.)
+The political subculture research has suggested that citizens can acquire new social attitudes and values and then mobilize their interests in a new way (political socialization) to form coalitions and make demands on the political system (political aggregation).
 This happened in the South, and two-party politics began to emerge in the last decades of the twentieth century.
-The legacy of one-party politics, however, remains in rural pockets at the county and at the state level of many southern states.
+The shift from conservative Democrat to conservative Republican began in the Reagan years and was completed in the new millennium.
+The legacy of one-party politics, however, remains in rural pockets at the county level, in the suburbs, and at the state level of many southern states.